 - ½ cup chopped parsley

 - ½ teaspoon cumin

 - 1 egg

 For the potatoes

 - ½ cup olive oil

 - ¾ cup water

-- 1 tablespoon oregano
+- 1 teaspoon dried oregano

 - 1 teaspoon dried garlic powder

-- In a large bowl mix by hand all of the ingredients for the loaves except the milk.Work it well with your hands and start adding the milk until a soft but pliable mixture is formed.
-You may not need all of the milk.
+- In a large bowl mix by hand all of the ingredients for the burgers except the water.Work the mixture well with your hands and start adding the water until a soft but pliable mixture is formed.
+You may not need all of the water.